• Skip to primary navigation

 ingredients for corn chowder

-Ingredients you need for corn chowder
+Ingredients for corn chowder

 Let’s start with the meat and veggies.
 There are the ones I like to use in my corn chowder, but you can also tweak the amounts to your liking.
 For example, if you’re vegetarian you can just leave out the bacon and use vegetable stock.